drduh/macOS-Security-and-Privacy-Guide/README.md

 ## Hardened Runtime

-Check if a program uses the [Hardened Runtime](https://developer.apple.com/documentation/security/hardened_runtime) before running it using the following command:
+Check if a program uses the [Hardened Runtime](https://developer.apple.com/documentation/security/hardened_runtime) before running it using the command:

 ```bash
 codesign --display --verbose /path/to/application.app